hbc/shell-novice/05-script.md

 >
 > Nelle could also use `colrm` (short for "column removal") to remove the
 > serial numbers on her previous commands.
-> Its parameters are the range of characters to strip from its input:
+> Its parameters are the range of characters to strip from each input line:
 >
 > ~~~
 > $ history | tail -5